lanceydancey/TryHackMe/cyberforce2022.md

 You won the game!
 Your reward is a hint - you should probably take a closer look at the pictures folder.
 There might be something hidden in there.
 Use the PW / KEYWORD: FULLYCHARGED.

-This could be useful, tinme to look closely in the picture folder.
+This could be useful, time to look closely in the picture folder.

 Pictures - Has a bunch of random pitcures
-Some of them have data to extract using the Passphrase "FULLYCHARGED" Here is a list of what has packets:
+Some of them have data to extract using steghide and the Passphrase "FULLYCHARGED" Here is a list of what has packets:

-Spiderweb
-Storm
+Spiderweb - date from exif 2009:11:01 - piece od code  - QjBsV2
+Mushrooms - date from exif 2015:10:22 - piece of code - 8wZF
+Pretty_Bird_2 - date from exif 2019:08:19 - piece of code - ZvZVZ
+Rockport - date from exif 2019:09:19 - piece of code - SaWZZ
+Lake2 - date from exif 2020:09:22 - piece of code - bHp5
+Western_MA - date from exif 2022:05:27  - piece of code - WVB
+Vermont_Farm - date from exif 2022:07:24 - piece of code  - rVHlrV
+Apple_Orchard - date from exif 2022:07:30 - piece of code - 3pObk5T

+each of these photos contained an image hidden in the image, and they need to be put in chronological order

+B0lWo0dVoeVRifYlzyYPkTykWzNnNS

+fed this into the brochure with fullycharged and got:

+w0rld0ftheelectronandtheswitch

+last step is to find what is locked behind the monthly-update